UK lawmakers call for PM Johnson to publish big pharma lobbying messages

 The proposal would temporarily waive the intellectual property (IP) rights of pharmaceutical companies to allow developing countries to produce vaccines.

-The waiver is opposed by the U.S. Chamber of Commerce and big pharmaceutical companies such as Pfizer PFE.N, BioNTech 22UAy.DE, Moderna MRNA.O, and Johnson & Johnson JNJ.N.
+The waiver is opposed by the U.S. Chamber of Commerce and big pharmaceutical companies such as Pfizer, BioNTech , Moderna, and Johnson & Johnson.

 A cross-party group of UK lawmakers has signed a statement calling for Prime Minister Boris Johnson, ministers, and senior civil servants to publish all email, text, and WhatsApp messages exchanged with pharmaceutical companies and their lobbyists.